robaru/sofamyroom/README.md

 sudo apt-get install zlib1g
 ```

-### Installation on MacOS
+### Installation on macOS

-No further steps are required to run SofaMyRoom on MacOS.
+No further steps are required to run SofaMyRoom on macOS.

 # Usage